-All University of Iowa Graduate Students and Postdocs are eligible to participate in the CIRTL program.
-All participants can work to obtain nationally-recognized CIRTL certifications based on their participation in teacher training and teaching-as-research opportunities.
+The Center for the Integration of Research, Teaching, and Learning is here to help you improve your teaching and improve your CV.
+All University of Iowa graduate students and postdocs are eligible for the CIRTL program and can work to obtain nationally-recognized certifications by participating in teacher training and teaching-as-research opportunities.
 There are three levels of CIRTL certification—Associate, Practitioner, and Scholar—which are outlined below.

 CIRTL Certification Levels